Credit stinks. You don't need a credit score.

 “But you have to have a credit score” they say, “How can you get along without one?”

-This is because the mainstream media and so called “Financial Gurus” that take ad dollars from big banks and credit card companies have been drilling that into their heads for decades.
+This is because the mainstream media and so called “Financial Gurus”.
+They take ad dollars from big banks and credit card companies, and have drilled it into their heads for decades.

 The most common objections I hear are: